wrenoud/nos-fpm/markdown/chapter_7.md

 iv.
 Modify the date in the comments to the current date

 3| Verification of Checksums
 To verify checksums, first copy all the submitted digital data to the network drive where it will be stored.
 Then verify that the data has not been altered by loading the checksum file and comparing the checksums of the files as they currently exists to how they existed on the ship using the following
 procedure:
 1. Open FileVerifier++ by opening the fv.exe file from Windows Explorer
-2. If this is the first time you have run the program, go to Tools ->Settings->Preferences
+2. If this is the first time you have run the program, go to Tools -&gt;Settings-&gt;Preferences

 a.
-Under General ->Compatibility change
+Under General -&gt;Compatibility change
 i.
 Line Endings for Text Files to Unix (LF) ii.
 Path Separator Character to Unix (/)

 b.
-Under Tools->Settings->Default Encoding-> Select “Hexadecimal”
+Under Tools-&gt;Settings-&gt;Default Encoding-&gt; Select “Hexadecimal”

 c.
-Under Algorithms-> Select “MD5”
+Under Algorithms-&gt; Select “MD5”

 3. Open the MD5 Checksum file by clicking on the “Load” button

 a.
-If you have” Verify files automatically” selected in the Tools->Settings menu, the comparison will begin automatically.
+If you have” Verify files automatically” selected in the Tools-&gt;Settings menu, the comparison will begin automatically.

 b.
-If not, under Operations-> Select “Verify Entries [ALL]…”
+If not, under Operations-&gt; Select “Verify Entries [ALL]…”

 c.
 The Relative path names entry dialog should already be pointing to the current root folder but if not, point to it now and click OK.

 d.
 The process will begin and you will get a status bar telling you how far along you are

 4. When the verification process is complete, sort the columns by “Verification”.
 If any files have been altered or deleted between the field unit and the processing branch network they will show up as Invalid and be colored red.
 These files will need to be re-transmitted from the field unit to the processing branch.

 5. If all files have valid checksums then a report shall be created noting this

 4| Reporting Results
 If you have successfully verified all files in the submission, report the results of the verification using the